A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: LLM-based Dialogue System

 \subsubsection{Semantic Reasoning}

-Besides semantics information, it is widely acknowledged that dialogue contexts generally convey a lot of information about the user status from a linguistic perspective \cite{mairesse2007using,tausczik2010psychological}.
-Specifically, the linguistic cues underlying dialogue context have been shown to be an effective means of revealing the emotions \cite{ekman1971universals}, personality traits \cite{mairesse2007using}, psychological characteristics \cite{tausczik2010psychological}, and other relevant information of users \cite{turney2002thumbs}.
+Besides semantics information, it is widely acknowledged that dialogue contexts generally convey a lot of information about the user status from a linguistic perspective \cite{tausczik2010psychological}.
+Specifically, the linguistic cues underlying dialogue context have been shown to be an effective means of revealing the emotions \cite{ekman1971universals}, personality traits, psychological characteristics \cite{tausczik2010psychological}, and other relevant information of users \cite{turney2002thumbs}.
 Consequently, recognizing and understanding these cues exhibited in the context of dialogues becomes crucial to comprehend user intentions and status \cite{cuecot}.
-By doing so, a dialogue system can generate responses that align with the user's expectations, meet their unique needs and preferences, and ultimately strive towards constructing a human-like conversational experience \cite{cuecot,salemi2023lamp}.
+By doing so, a dialogue system can generate responses that align with the user's expectations, meet their unique needs and preferences, and ultimately strive toward constructing a human-like conversational experience \cite{cuecot,salemi2023lamp}.
+Each linguistic cue has garnered considerable scholarly attention, resulting in a wealth of research and a variety of methodological approaches inspired by them.
+Specifically, there are three major types of cues center around the user and there are some studies attempt to seamlessly integrates these multiple linguistic cues into a cohesive conversational framework.

+\begin{itemize} \item \textit{Psychology.} In the realm of mental health and counseling, it is crucial to consider the psychological state of user and then tailor the response to provide mental support~\citep{psyqa}.
+Recently, Liu et al. (2023) introduced ChatCounselor, a model designed to provide mental health counseling.
+Meanwhile, Qiu et al. (2023) leveraged ChatGPT to transform a QA dataset into multi-turn mental health dialogues, enabling more effective fine-tuning on specialized datasets.